EdenEast/nightfox.nvim/readme.md

   }
 }

--- Spec's (specifications) are a mapping of pallets to logical groups that will be -- used by the groups.
+-- Spec's (specifications) are a mapping of palettes to logical groups that will be -- used by the groups.
 Some examples of the groups that specs map would be:
 --   - syntax groups (functions, types, keywords, ...)
 --   - diagnostic groups (error, warning, info, hints) --   - git groups (add, removed, changed)
 --
--- You can override these just like pallets local specs = {
+-- You can override these just like palettes local specs = {
   nightfox = {
     syntax = {
       -- Specs allow you to define a value using either a color or template.
-If the string does -- start with `#` the string will be used as the path of the pallet table.
+If the string does -- start with `#` the string will be used as the path of the palette table.
 Defining just -- a color uses the base version of that color. keyword = "magenta",